thmb/flight/README.md

 > Groups containers that make up an application into logical units for easy management and discovery.
 Kubernetes can scale without increasing operations team.

 ## [Terraform](terraform/README.md)

+Infrastructure automation to provision and manage resources in any cloud or data center.

+> - Adopt: Compose infrastructure as code in a Terraform file using HCL to provision resources from any infrastructure provider.
+> - Build: Infrastructure automation workflows to compose, collaborate, reuse, and provision infrastructure as code across IT operations and teams of developers.
+> - Standardize: Establish guardrails for security, compliance, and cost management through role-based access controls, policy enforcement, and audit.
+> - Scale: Extend workflow automation to all teams in the organization with self-service infrastructure as code and integrate with VCS, ITSM, and CI/CD.